katlindang/Assignment-3-Contextual-Inquiry-/README.md

   * "I wanted to use this site to understand music theory and how to play songs through sheet music."

 * User has family members that play in a raggae band in the Bay Area
   * "I grew up around music and enjoys playing and listening to music in a group setting.
-My childhood consist of going to family functions and hearing my family perform."
+My childhood consist of going to family functions and hearing my family perform raggae music."

-*
+* User can also play the ukelele
+  * "I also play the ukelele.
+I honestly don't remember when I learned how to play.
+I also play the ukelele by ear."

 Step 6: Reflection